OpenVPN/openvpn/doc/man-sections/server-options.rst

   server.
 Don't use this option if you want to firewall tunnel traffic using custom, per-client rules.

+  Please note that when using data channel offload this option has no effect.
+Packets are always sent to the tunnel interface and then routed based on the system routing table.

 --disable
   Disable a particular client (based on the common name) from connecting.
   Don't use this option to disable a client due to key or password